LoRaMesher/LoRaMesher/UPDATES.md

 - LM_MAX_METRIC is the maximum metric value that the packet can have.
 The default value is 255.
 Which will be the maximum size of an uint8_t.
 This value CANNOT be changed since the metric is an uint8_t.

+#### New types of packets

+- Hello Packet: This packet will be used to transmit the link quality to the neighbors.
+Additionally, the hello packet will send the received link quality (ri) for the neighbors to update their transmitted link quality (ti).
+A parameter has been added to the hello packet which is the routing table sequence number.
+This number will be incremented every time the routing table is updated.
+This way the nodes will know if the routing table is newer or not.

+- Routing table request packet: This packet will be used to request the routing table from a specific neighbor.

 #### Implementation of the new routing table protocol.

 - Now the hello packets will be send periodically to the neighbors.
 This packet will be as a keep alive message and to transmit to their neighbors their quality link.
 Additionally, the hello packet will send ri (received link quality), for the neighbors to update their ti (transmit link quality).
+A new parameter has been added to the hello packet which is the routing table sequence number.
+This number will be incremented every time the routing table is updated.
+This way the nodes will know if the routing table is newer or not.

 - The routing table will be send only when a new node is added to the routing table.
 And if received a routing table from a neighbor, the routing table will be updated only if the received routing table is newer than the current routing table.
 A new field has been added to the routing table which is the sequence number.
 This number will be incremented every time the routing table is updated.
 This way the nodes will know if the routing table is newer or not.